A Resource for Caregivers of Children with Type 1 Diabetes and their Sitters

 - If an insulin pump or Pod fails and is no longer delivering insulin

-- In urine: The parent/parents will show you the ketone strips and how to read them
+- In urine: The caregiver will show you the ketone strips and how to read them

-- In blood: The parent/parents may have a blood glucose meter that can also check for blood ketones.
+- In blood: The caregiver may have a blood glucose meter that can also check for blood ketones.
 They will show you how to use it

 Food and Carbohydrate Counting